DOI-USGS/ISIS3/README.md

 ### Versions of the ISIS Data Area

 In ISIS version 4.1.0 and later, several files previously stored in the data area closely associated with ISIS applications were moved into version control with the ISIS source code.
-To support the use of data in ISIS versions predating 4.1.0 the `downloadIsisData` application will need to be supplied the optional parameter `--legacy`.
+To support the use of data in ISIS versions predating 4.1.0 the `downloadIsisData` application will need to download the data named `legacybase`.
 This is explained further in the [Full ISIS Data Download](README.md#Full-ISIS-Data-Download) section.

 ### Size of the ISIS Data Area